Steak and Potato Salad

 Look at those purple ones!
 Love that color.

-This salad has a really light dressing that all of the ingredients get tossed in.
+This Steak and Potato Salad has a really light dressing that all of the ingredients get tossed in.
 It’s basically just vinegar, oil, cumin, and some salt and pepper.
 It’s really simple, but has a great flavor.

 While the potatoes are boiling and the steak is resting from its grill time (let it rest for at least five minutes before slicing it), go ahead and prep all the other ingredients.